 Feature Upgrade: Starting with CSPro 7.3, you should no longer use this function as it may soon be removed from CSPro.
 To replicate the behavior of the function, you can use the setvalueset function with dynamic value sets.

 function allows you to dynamically change an item's current value set.
 An item's current value set is used to determine whether or not entered values are out of range.
-The current value set is also used to provide the value choices displayed in extended controls
+The current value set is also used to provide the value choices displayed in capture types

 .
 The changing of a value set is not permanent; it remains in effect only during the processing of the current case or until the next call to setvalueset